Sell your sawdust: Simple frameworks for creating profitable digital products

 If you have a marketing budget, it couldn't hurt to create a landing page for each of your product offerings and drive traffic there.

 Position your product as the solution to your potential customer's problems, empathize with them, and offer something that gives them a quick win.
 From there, the door is open to upsell in the future, turning a small, lightweight sale into a deeper relationship over time.
+That progression is exactly what a value ladder is designed to capture — a structured sequence of offers that lets customers move deeper into your business as trust builds.

 If you don't have a marketing budget, these pages are a great way to attract organic search traffic by adding choice keywords.
 With a little bit of work, these products can also become businesses of their own, but that's another article.